wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

  I'm using Redux Devtools Extension and Redux Thunk middleware with my store.

 RTK provides a function called `configureStore` to create a Redux store.
-Lets create the store RTK way:
+Let's create the store RTK way:

 ```js
 // new store.js